pingcap/talent-plan/rust/projects/networking/project.md

 [criterion]: https://docs.rs/criterion

-Prepare for writing bechmarks by creating a file called `benches/benches.rs`.
+Prepare for writing benchmarks by creating a file called `benches/benches.rs`.
 Like `tests/tests.rs`, cargo will automatically find this file and compile it as a benchmark.